-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 "We don't do that here anymore"

-Between 2009 and 2014, the first six years of the Obama administration, immigration courts denied bonds between 51 percent and 60 percent of the time, according to data obtained by the Transactional Records Access Clearinghouse at Syracuse University.
+Between 2009 and 2014, the first six years of the Obama administration, immigration courts denied bonds between 51% and 60% of the time, according to data obtained by the Transactional Records Access Clearinghouse at Syracuse University.
 That changed in 2015 and 2016.
-In the administration's final two years, denials dipped to 44 percent.
+In the administration's final two years, denials dipped to 44%.

-But since Trump took office, those denials have increased again, to 52 percent in 2018.
-Louisiana's immigration courts are even more tightfisted, with a denial rate of 61 percent in 2018, compared to 41 percent in 2016.
+Since Trump took office, those denials have increased again, to 52% in 2018.
+Louisiana's immigration courts are even more tightfisted, with a denial rate of 61% in 2018, compared to 41% in 2016.

 "The Executive Office for Immigration Review (EOIR) does not comment on third-party reporting of EOIR data," said Amanda St. Jean, a spokeswoman for the Department of Justice's Executive Office for Immigration Review.
 "Please note that an immigration judge renders decisions on bond on a case-by-case basis, taking into account all relevant factors."